 Welcome to the Palm Beach County Sheriff’s Office District 1 website.
 I would like to take this opportunity and introduce myself as the District 1 Commander.
 My name is Patrick Johnson and it is an honor and privilege to serve the constituents within the unincorporated geographical area of West Palm Beach.
 I have lived in Florida most of my life besides the deployments to foreign countries while serving in the military.
 I have been in law enforcement for over 25 years.
 I spent 4 years as a Law Enforcement Specialist in the United States Air Force and began my civilian law enforcement career with the Boynton Beach Police Department in 1995.
-I worked as a Road Patrol Officer and in the Tactical Unit addressing street level narcotics and left the Boynton Beach Police Department to join the Palm Beach County Sheriff’s Office in 1997.
-Since that time, I have worked in the following capacity: Road Patrol Deputy; Organized Crime Bureau – Narcotics Agent; Road Patrol Supervisor; Supervisor in Narcotics; Watch Commander; District 1 Executive Administrative Officer; and Executive Administrative Officer Internal Affairs.
+I worked as a Road Patrol Officer and in the Tactical Unit addressing street-level narcotics and left the Boynton Beach Police Department to join the Palm Beach County Sheriff’s Office in 1997.
+Since that time, I have worked in the following capacity: Road Patrol Deputy; Organized Crime Bureau – Narcotics Agent; Road Patrol Supervisor; Supervisor in Narcotics; Watch Commander; District 1 Executive Administrative Officer; Executive Administrative Officer Internal Affairs; and Command Duty Officer.
 I attended the Southern Police Institute Administrative Officers Course (S.P.I. #122), the Florida Department of Law Enforcement Senior Leadership Program (S.L.P. #15), and the Senior Management Institute for Police (PERF) as well as numerous advanced leadership courses.
-I have a B.A. in Criminal Justice from Columbia Southern University and am currently working on my Masters in Criminal Justice.
+I have a B.A. and M.S. in Criminal Justice from Columbia Southern University.